YurelyCamacho/grant-proposals/psf_proposal-SCiCookie2.md

   wants to create a Python package.

   With this grant, we plan to contract 4 people from our current group of collaborators in OSL.
-Yurely Camacho and Anavelyz Perez are recently graduated in statistics, they live in Merida-Venezuela, and they are enthusiastic about open science and programming languages like Python.
+The main two developers are Yurely Camacho and Anavelyz Perez based in Merida-Venezuela, recently graduated in statistics and they are enthusiastic about open science and programming languages like Python.
 They contributed to the translation of the documentation at Spanish of the library scikit-learn.
-They will work as developers, each with an hourly intensity of 70 hours during the eight weeks of the project.
-Additionally, we would be contracting 2 more people from the community who would be responsible for Project management and one Developer Senior for Review and quality assurance, these individuals will have an hourly intensity of 10 and 20 hours, respectively.
+Each of them will have an hourly intensity of 70 hours during the eight weeks of the project.
+Additionally, a Project manager and one Senior Developer for Review and quality assurance, these individuals will have an hourly intensity of 10 and 20 hours, respectively.

-  They will also be accompanied and mentored mainly by Ivan Ogasawara, a member of the Open Science Labs steering council.
+  This grant will also be accompanied and mentored mainly by Ivan Ogasawara, a member of the Open Science Labs steering council.
 He has been chair of the SciPy Latinoamerica (SciPyLA) 2016 conference.
 He had been a maintainer of the SciPyLA community on telegram from 2016 to 2022,